-French classes meet twice a week, while seminars may meet either once or twice a week.
+All Sarah Lawrence language classes and seminars are taught in French and held at Reid Hall.
+French classes meet twice a week, while seminars meet once a week.
+Seminars are generally offered in art history, film history, literature, and sociology.
 All courses - and most particularly art history courses - also require students to participate in class visits to museums and other places of interest.
 All Sarah Lawrence language courses and seminars include conference work (see p.
 12).